 In [5], the Twofish team presents a table of safety factors for the AES finalists.
 Safety factor is defined as: number of rounds of the full cipher divided by the largest number of rounds that has been broken.
 Hence, a broken cipher has the lowest safety factor 1.
 Serpent had the highest safety factor of the AES finalists: 3.56 (for all supported key sizes).
-Rijndael-256 had a safety factor of 1.56 and Rijndael-128 had the lowest safety factor of the finalists: 1.11.
+Rijndael-256 had a safety factor of 1.56.

 In spite of these facts, Rijndael was considered an appropriate selection for the AES for its combination of security, performance, efficiency, implementability, and flexibility [4].
-At the last AES Candidate Conference, Rijndael got 86 votes, Serpent got 59 votes, Twofish 31 votes, RC6 23 votes and MARS 13 votes [18, 19].
+At the last AES Candidate Conference, Rijndael got 86 votes, Serpent got 59 votes, Twofish got 31 votes, RC6 got 23 votes, and MARS got 13 votes [18, 19].\